markyoder/wasp_clone/wasphive/README.md

 ### ExistsIn Validation Details

 - The ***Exists In*** rule is used as a key to say that an element in the input must be defined somewhere else in the input.
 This rule will always contain one or more relative input lookup paths from the element being validated.
 The pieces of input at these paths will be collected into a set.
 This rule also may contain one or more optional constant values.
 If these exist, then the constant values will also be added to the set.
 Then, all of the values in the input being validated by this rule must exist in the set built from the lookup paths and the constant values in order to pass the validation.
 If any element does not exist in this set, then the validation check fails.
-This rule may use an optional "**Abs**" modifier flag that can occur as a parenthetical identifier.
-The "**Abs**" modifier flag indicates that the absolute value of all numbers added to the set checked for existence are used.
+This rule may use an optional `Abs` modifier flag that can occur as a parenthetical identifier.
+The `Abs` modifier flag indicates that the absolute value of all numbers added to the set checked for existence are used.
 Then, even if the value of the element being validated is negative and a value at one of the rule's relative input lookup paths is positive, but they have the same absolute value, this validation check will pass.
 Note: this check is case insensitive, and if the value being checked is an integer, then leading zeros are ignored.

 For detailed usage examples and syntax of the ***Exists In*** rule (including schemas, inputs, and expected validation messages), please see [ExistsIn Validation Examples](#existsin-validation-examples).

 ### NotExistsIn Validation Details

 - The ***Not Exists In*** rule will always contain one or more relative input lookup paths from the element being validated.
 The pieces of input at these paths will be collected into a set.
 If the value of the element being validated exists in this set, then this validation check fails.
 If it does not exist, then the validation check passes.
-This rule may use an optional "**Abs**" modifier flag that can occur as a parenthetical identifier.
-The "**Abs**" modifier flag indicates that the absolute value of all numbers added to the set checked for existence are used.
+This rule may use an optional `Abs` modifier flag that can occur as a parenthetical identifier.
+The `Abs` modifier flag indicates that the absolute value of all numbers added to the set checked for existence are used.
 Then, even if the value of the element being validated is negative and a value at one of the rule's relative input lookup paths is positive, but they have the same absolute value, this validation check will fail.
 Note: this check is case insensitive, and if the value being checked is an integer, then leading zeros are ignored.

 For detailed usage examples and syntax of the ***Not Exists In*** rule (including schemas, inputs, and expected validation messages), please see [NotExistsIn Validation Examples](#notexistsin-validation-examples).

 ### SumOver Validation Details

  - The ***Sum Over*** rule must always contain a **context expression** and an **expected sum value**.
 The expected sum value is the desired sum when all of the the  elements in the given context are summed.
-The context contains a relative ancestry path in the parse tree that the values will be summed over.
+The context contains a relative ancestry path in the input hierarchy that the values will be summed over.
 For a simple array, this will usually be "**..**", however it may go back further in lineage if needed (e.g. "**../../..**").

 For detailed usage examples and syntax of the ***Sum Over*** rule (including schemas, inputs, and expected validation messages), please see [SumOver Validation Examples](#sumover-validation-examples).

 ### SumOverGroup Validation Details

 - The ***Sum Over Group*** rule must always contain a **context path**, a **group sum value**, a **compare path**, and a **group divide value**.
-The compare path is used to acquire another element in the parse tree using this as a relative path into the input from the current element being validated.
+The compare path is used to acquire another element in the input hierarchy relative to the current element being validated.
 This value must exist in the input and be a number.
 Then, this value is divided by the group divide value.
 This does integer division to split the input element that will be added into groups.
 Then, each group must successfully add to the group sum value.
 If any group does not add to the group sum value, then this validation check fails.
 If every group (when split by performing an integer division on the value at the compare path relative location by the group divide value) adds to the same desired group sum, then this validation check passes.

 For detailed usage examples and syntax of the ***Sum Over Group*** rule (including schemas, inputs, and expected validation messages), please see [SumOverGroup Validation Examples](#sumovergroup-validation-examples).

 ### IncreaseOver Validation Details

 - The ***Increase Over*** rule must contain a required modifier flag that occurs as a parenthetical identifier and indicates the monotonicity.
-The flag must either be "**Strict**", meaning that the values must be strictly increasing in the order that they are parsed (no two values are the same), or "**Mono**", meaning that multiple value are allowed to be the same as long as they never decrease.
-For example *3 4 5 5 6 7* would pass a "**Mono**" check, but fail a **Strict**" check due to two value being the same.
+The flag must either be `Strict`, meaning that the values must be strictly increasing in the order that they are read (no two values are the same), or `Mono`, meaning that multiple value are allowed to be the same as long as they never decrease.
+For example *3 4 5 5 6 7* would pass a `Mono` check, but fail a `Strict` check due to two value being the same.
 This rule also contains a context path that describes the relative ancestry in the input hierarchy under which the values must increase.
 For a simple array, this will usually be "**..**".
 However, it may go back further in lineage if needed (e.g. "**../../..**").

 For detailed usage examples and syntax of the ***Increase Over*** rule (including schemas, inputs, and expected validation messages), please see [IncreaseOver Validation Examples](#increaseover-validation-examples).

 ### DecreaseOver Validation Details

 - The ***Decrease Over*** rule must contain a required modifier flag that occurs as a parenthetical identifier and indicates the monotonicity.
-The flag must either be "**Strict**", meaning that the values must be strictly decreasing in the order that they are parsed (no two values are the same), or "**Mono**", meaning that multiple value are allowed to be the same as long as they never increase.
-For example *7 6 5 5 4 3* would pass a "**Mono**" check, but fail a **Strict**" check due to two value being the same.
+The flag must either be `Strict`, meaning that the values must be strictly decreasing in the order that they are read (no two values are the same), or `Mono`, meaning that multiple value are allowed to be the same as long as they never increase.
+For example *7 6 5 5 4 3* would pass a `Mono` check, but fail a `Strict` check due to two value being the same.
 This rule also contains a context path that describes the relative ancestry in the input hierarchy under which the values must decrease.
 For a simple array, this will usually be "**..**".
 However, it may go back further in lineage if needed (e.g. "**../../..**").

 For detailed usage examples and syntax of the ***Decrease Over*** rule (including schemas, inputs, and expected validation messages), please see [DecreaseOver Validation Examples](#decreaseover-validation-examples).